ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/cp-form/fields.md

 ## The `Input` Field

-If you want to use a native HTML5 that is not already a Field, you can do so quite easily.
+If you want to use a [native HTML5 input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) that is not already a Field, you can do so quite easily.
 IF a Field is requested that doesn't exist, a Field of the `Input` variety will be provided.
 The `Input` Field provides a single custom method that will allow you to craft custom HTML5 input elements.

 ### `params($params)`